anteniyus/git-user-repositories/README.md

 This project uses **GitHub REST API** for fetching user repositories.

 It has a simple form for entering the username, and a list to show the user's repositories.
-Also, you can go to the repository of each item in the list by clicking on the row, and there is an reset button to clear the list, and the input field.
+Also, you can go to the repository page of each item in the list by clicking on the corresponding row in the table, and there is a reset button to clear the list, and the input field.

 Also, it is available to pass the username using query parameters like below:

 > /sampleUsername